diacode/diacode-website/source/blog/2016-02-16-trello-clone-with-phoenix-and-react-pt-10.html.markdown

 By doing this, every time our application starts it will automatically call the `start_link` function we've just created passing the `%{}` empty map as initial state.
-If for any reason the `Monitor` happened  to break for any reason, the application will also automatically restart it again with a new empty map.
+If the `Monitor` happened to break for any reason, the application will also automatically restart it again with a new empty map.
 Cool, isn't it?
 Now that we have setup everything let's begging with adding members to the `Monitor`'s state map.